 5. Booking Your Entire Trip With a Bangkok Travel Agent

 Bangkok makes travel easy in Southeast Asia.
-There are literally thousands of travel agents, selling everything from flight tickets to guided tours, elephant treks to full moon party packages.
+There are literally thousands of travel agents, selling everything from flight tickets to guided tours to full moon party packages.

 The agents sell tours and accommodation all across Southeast Asia.
 They’ll plan three months of your trip if you let them.
 It’s how they get paid.